aymanggv/NYC-Street-Trees-Data-Analysis/README.md

 - Species distribution is skewed toward a few common species.
 - Health data is missing more often in trees that are stumps or dead.
 - Active stewardship might positively influence tree health.

+---

+## 🚧 Future Improvements

+- Add borough-level analysis
+- Correlate tree health with species and location
+- Map visualization using folium or geopandas
+- Predictive modeling for tree health or maintenance needs